andreachiocca/andreachiocca.github.io/_posts/2024-18-10-CP-evaluation-semi-analitycal.md

 bibliography: 2024-10-18-CP-eval.bib

 toc:
-  - name: Novel Semi-Analytical Method
   - name: Methodology
   - name: Stress and Strain Tensors
-  - name: Principal Reference Frame and Rotations
+  - name: Principal Directions and Rotations
+  - name: Local Maxima Search
-  - name: Maximum Damage Parameter
+  - name: Summary

 ---

-## Novel Semi-Analytical Method
+## Novel semi-analytical method

-### Methodology
+\label{Methodology}

-Consistent with standard fatigue assessment practices, load-time history is treated as a discrete sequence of peaks and valleys rather than a continuous function over time.
-The stress and strain tensors for the $$ i $$-th loading condition are defined as follows:
+Consistently with standard fatigue assessment practices, the load-time history is treated as a discrete sequence of peaks and valleys rather than a continuous function over time.
+Within this framework, the stress and strain tensors $\mathbf{\sigma}^{(i)}$ and $\mathbf{\varepsilon}^{(i)}$ referring to the $i$-th loading condition can be defined as follows:

 $$
 \mathbf{\sigma}^i =